“Sulayman plumbs the songs for the emotional core, sometimes moving into a wispy sotto voce that seems wired directly into his soul.”

 BBC Music Magazine

-Additionally, Karim created a social experiment/performance art piece called I Trust You, designed to build bridges in a divided political climate.
-A video version of this experiment went “viral” on the internet, and was honored as a prizewinner in the My Hero Film Festival.
-He has been invited to give talks and hold open forums with student and adult groups about inclusion, empathy, healing from racism, and activism through the arts.
+In November 2016, Karim Sulayman created a social experiment/performance art piece called I Trust You, designed to build bridges in a divided political climate.
+A video version of this experiment went “viral” on the internet, and was honored as a prize winner in the My Hero Film Festival.
+He has been invited to give talks and hold open forums with student and adult groups about inclusion, empathy, healing from racism and activism through the arts.